chhaymatt/employeeCreator/README.md

 I created a message component to ensure styling consistency and reduce the number of styles passed in.
 The component contains two props, the children and an optional prop `type` = `"loading"`, `"success"`, `"error"` and `"warning"`.
 The children prop is a string passed from the parent component.

-I used Vitest with React Testing Library to check if text is rendered to the screen, the element contains specific classNames.
+I used Vitest with React Testing Library to check if text is rendered to the screen and see if the element contains specific classNames.

 ### Backend